Welcome to the Hockey Dealers Association!

 Adidas Lands Seven-Year NHL Jersey Deal

-The NHL and adidas on Tuesday announced a seven-year partnership that will make adidas the official outfitter of on-ice uniforms and official supplier of licensed apparel and headwear for the League starting with the 2017-18 season.
+The NHL and adidas announced a seven-year partnership that will make adidas the official outfitter of on-ice uniforms and official supplier of licensed apparel and headwear for the League starting with the 2017-18 season.
 Reebok, a brand owned by the adidas Group, is the NHL's current official outfitter.

 In addition, the NHL, NHL Players' Association and adidas announced a partnership for the 2016 World Cup of Hockey that makes adidas the exclusive outfitter for authentic and replica jerseys for the eight-team tournament that will take place in Toronto from Sept.
 17-Oct.
 1, 2016.